 About the Manufactured Housing Industry

-Learn what Dr. Ben Carson, Secretary of the U.S. Department of Housing and Urban Development, had to say in a recent interview concerning the housing industry and specifically about the Manufactured Housing industry and the advantages of building a manufactured home:
+Learn what Dr. Ben Carson, former Secretary of the U.S. Department of Housing and Urban Development, had to say in an interview concerning the housing industry and specifically about the Manufactured Housing industry and the advantages of building a manufactured home:

 Whether you are a first time home buyer, exploring housing options for your upcoming retirement, or meeting the demands of a growing family, you will find that a factory constructed home offers a wide range of creative and affordable options.
 Advances in the technology of factory built housing are remarkable; the results are virtually an unlimited selection of architectural designs and floor plans.